dotnet/docs/docs/architecture/dapr-for-net-developers/secrets-management.md

 The secrets management building block supports several secret store components.
 At the time of writing, the following secret stores are available:

-- Environment Variables
-- Local file
-- Kubernetes secrets
+- AlibabaCloud OOS Parameter Store
 - AWS Secrets Manager
+- AWS SSM Parameter Store
 - Azure Key Vault
 - GCP Secret Manager
 - HashiCorp Vault
+- Kubernetes secrets
+- Local environment variables
+- Local file

 > [!IMPORTANT]
-> The environment variables and local file components are designed for development workloads only.
+> The local environment variables and file components are designed for development workloads only.

 The following sections show how to configure a secret store.